4.1 HIPAA Overview & Covered Entities

 Key Takeaways

-- HIPAA Title II Administrative Simplification created the Privacy, Security, Transactions, and Breach Notification Rules that govern protected health information.
+- HIPAA Title II Administrative Simplification created the Privacy, Security, Transactions and Code Sets, Unique Identifier, and Breach Notification Rules that govern protected health information.

-- A Business Associate is any outside person or organization that creates, receives, maintains, or transmits PHI to perform a function on behalf of a Covered Entity, and a written Business Associate Agreement is required before PHI is shared.
+- A Business Associate is any outside person or organization that creates, receives, maintains, or transmits PHI to perform a function for a Covered Entity, and a written Business Associate Agreement is required before PHI is shared.

 - Employers, life insurers, workers' compensation carriers, and schools are generally NOT Covered Entities even though they hold health information.

-- A hybrid entity designates which parts of its operation are covered, and an organized healthcare arrangement lets clinically integrated providers share PHI for joint operations.
+- A hybrid entity designates which components are covered, and an organized healthcare arrangement lets clinically integrated providers share PHI and issue a joint Notice of Privacy Practices.

 Why HIPAA Matters for Billers